peterj/workshop-material/istio/traffic/README.md

 kubectl apply -f greeter-virtualservice-v2-firefox.yaml
 ```

+>You can use the following `curl` command to 'fake' the requests from a Firefox browser:
+    ```
+    curl -H "User-Agent: Firefox" localhost:8080
+    ```

 1. Update the virtual service to route all traffic with header `x-user: alpha` to v3 and traffic with header `x-user: beta` to v2, while all other traffic gets routed to v1.

 # Movie Web (external API)

 Make sure you clean up the Hello web and Greeter service deployments, virtual services, and destination rules before continuing.
+You can use `kubectl delete -f [filename.yaml]` to delete all resources that were defined in the `filename.yaml`.

 We will deploy a Movie Web frontend that tries to access and talk to an external API (themoviedb.org).